Teufeuleu/tc.preset/README.md

     - `recallmulti`, `slotname`: send to [pattrstorage] first (for better timing), then to the [jsui]
     - `store`: send to [jsui] only
 - Some messages to pattrstorage causes the jsui to be out of sync (`clear`, `insert`, `lockall`, `read`, `readagain`, `remove`, `renumber`).
 If you use any of these messages, make sure to then send a `resync` to the jsui.
-- The js program send a lot of message to the [pattrstorage] (patch cord not required), which makes it output a lot of messages required for the [jsui] to stay in sync.
-Using one of the above messages incorrectly, or sending `getslotlist`, `getslotnamelist`, or any message that will impact the presets, it might cause the [pattrstorage] to get out of sync.
+- The js program send a lot of message to the [pattrstorage] (using `maxobj.message()`syntax, so without patch cord), which in return send (using a patch cord) a lot of messages required for the [jsui] to stay in sync.
+Using one of the above messages incorrectly, or sending `getslotlist`, `getslotnamelist`, or any message that will impact the presets might cause the [pattrstorage] to get out of sync.
 In case something like that happens, you can send the `resync` message to the [jsui].

 ## Desired features (for someday)
 - Select mode: simple click selects the slot, double click recalls it